 Water frequency of containers

 Ideally, container plants should be watered early in the morning.
 Plants in containers should be watered in the morning.
 When plants are watered early in the day, they can endure the hotter midday hours.
-By night’s fall, their leaves can also dry off, which promotes the spread of diseases.
+By night’s fall, their leaves can also dry off, promoting disease spread.

-Plants require water at their roots, not just on the surface of the soil.
+Plants require water at their roots, not just on the soil’s surface.
 Make sure water reaches the roots of plants, especially those in containers.
 A watered plant should have saturated soil that drains out of the bottom after watering.

 Alternatively, you can fill a tray with water and place it under the pot to water it from the bottom.
 Through the drainage hole, water will be absorbed by the soil.
 Repeat the process until the tray is empty of excess water.